ibNez/Arcane-Realms/docs/environment-builder.md

 ## Overview
 The environment builder is a standalone editor for assembling and validating grid-based world segments called **Realm Tiles** before integrating them into gameplay.
-Each tile begins with a single generated ground image—such as a field or desert—and designers layer objects like walls, hills, trees, bushes, houses, and characters on top.
+Each tile is derived from a **1024 × 1024** Stable Diffusion image and represents a 64 × 64 grid (1 cell = 16 px = 5 ft).
+This yields **320 ft per side** for a single tile.
+Designers layer objects like walls, hills, trees, bushes, houses, and characters on top.
 Objects carry metadata (e.g., collision on/off) so they can be easily toggled during testing.
 The tool provides a controlled sandbox where designers can spawn components, experiment with decoration themes, and ensure every square connects cleanly to its neighbors.
+To prototype a play space of ~1000 ft per side, combine tiles in a **4 × 4 grid** (16 tiles total).

 ## Goals
 - Run independently from the main application, similar to character testing